Ostředek: Administrative division

+Etymology

+The word ostředek used to refer to an elevated central place in a flowerbed.
+The village got its name figuratively based on how it looked in the landscape.

 Geography

 Ostředek is located about 11 km northeast of Benešov and 31 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 520 m above sea level.
-The brook Ostředecký potok originates here, flows across the municipality and supplies there a system of fishponds.
+The stream Ostředecký potok originates here, flows across the municipality and supplies there a system of fishponds.

 History

 The first written mention of Ostředek is from 1356.

 Transport

 The D1 motorway from Prague to Brno runs through the municipality.

 Sights

 The main landmark of Ostředek is the Ostředek Castle.
 It is a Baroque building with Neoclassical modifications.
 The castle complex includes the valuable Chapel of Saint John of Nepomuk, which was added to the castle in 1739.